 As all good things must, the evening ended with a standing ovation and the vow to return next year.

-After the show, I spoke to the creator, producer Rebeca Vallejo, who assured me the Festival will return to New York in November 2017.
-The presentation was a smashing success and superlatives fail to do it justice.
+After the show, I spoke to the creator, producer Rebeca Vallejo, who assured me the Festival would return to New York in November 2017.
+The presentation was a smashing success, and superlatives fail to do it justice.

-Hailing from Spain, using her own body to incorporate percussive accents, she is an earthy grounding rod for some powerfully streaming wattage”
+Hailing from Spain, using her own body to incorporate percussive accents, she is an earthy grounding rod for some powerfully streaming wattage.”

 Katie Bull, The New York City Jazz Record

 Madrid-born vocalist and composer Rebeca Vallejo is a most versatile and innovative performer.
 Known for combining her ancestral Flamenco roots and her deep love and understanding of Brazilian music with the jazz language, Rebeca Vallejo deftly weaves all these elements into a truly unique sound.

 Born into a family of singers in Madrid, Spain, Rebeca was immediately immersed in the rich musical language of Flamenco, learning at the feet of her grandfather, himself a Flamenco singer.

 Beginning her public performances at four, the musical journey that started in an urban neighborhood of Madrid eventually took Ms. Vallejo to Great Britain, where she developed a passion for Jazz.